Grille (car): Design

 The contrary styling pattern also occurs.
 Starting from the late 1930s, Cadillac would alternate its pattern from horizontal bars to various patterns of crosshatching as a simple way of making the car look new from year to year, for this make did not have a standard grille form.
 Sometimes there is a sort of fashion trend in grille bars.
 For example, in the early years after World War II, many American car makers generally switched to fewer and thicker grille bars.

 A billet grille is an aftermarket part that is used to enhance the style or function of the original OEM grille.
 They are generally made from billet, solid bar stock aircraft-grade aluminum, although some are CNC machined from one solid sheet of aluminum.

 Active Air Flap System was developed by Hyundai Mobis on June 17, 2021.
 Based on the existing radiator grille, the grille itself has evolved to move according to the cooling water temperature.
 When the engine coolant temperature is high, the air flap is opened to increase cooling efficiency through air suction.
 On the contrary, when the temperature drops, the air flap is automatically closed to reduce air resistance to increase fuel efficiency and electricity consumption.

 Customizers would alter the grille as a matter of course in personalizing their car, taking the grille bar from another make, for example.
 Even sheet metal with patterned holes for ventilation grating sold to homeowners for repair has been found filling the grille opening of custom cars.

+Electric Vehicles

+The emergence of electric vehicles (EV) in the automotive market has prompted a fundamental reevaluation of grille design, as electric motors need little to no front vent cooling compared to a traditional combustion engine.
+Still, customer expectations of grilles dominating the front of cars have proven strong enough that companies like Nissan have reincorporated cosmetic grilles into their EV designs in response to mixed consumer reception of early grilleless models.
+Designs that fully do away with any visual reference to traditional front grilles have tended to come from new auto makers that exclusively produce EVs, such as Tesla, Inc. or Rivian, as these companies do not have an established historical brand language of grilles.